pingcap/ossinsight/README.md

 ## Contact

-We have a few channels for contact：
+We have a few channels for contact:

-* [GitHub Discussions](https://github.com/pingcap/ossinsight/discussions)：You can ask a question or discuss here.
+* [GitHub Discussions](https://github.com/pingcap/ossinsight/discussions): You can ask a question or discuss here.
 * [@OSS Insight](https://twitter.com/OSSInsight) on Twitter
 * [mail](mailto:ossinsight@pingcap.com):If you want to analyze more, please [contact us](mailto:ossinsight@pingcap.com) ✉️